opentelekomcloud/terraform-provider-opentelekomcloud/docs/data-sources/dms_product_v1.md

+---
+page_title: ""
+subcategory: "DMS"
+---

 # opentelekomcloud_dms_product_v1

-Use this data source to get the ID of an available OpenTelekomCloud dms product.
+Use this data source to get the ID of an available DMS product within OpenTelekomCloud.

 ## Example Usage